redpanda-data/connect/website/docs/configuration/batching.md

 ## Batch Policy

-When an input component has a config field `batching` that means it supports a batch policy.
-This is a mechanism that allows you to configure exactly how your batching should work.
+When an input or output component has a config field `batching` that means it supports a batch policy.
+This is a mechanism that allows you to configure exactly how your batching should work on messages before they are routed to the input or output it's associated with.
 Batches are considered complete and will be flushed downstream when either of the following conditions are met:

 - The `byte_size` field is non-zero and the total size of the batch in bytes matches or exceeds it (disregarding metadata.)
 - The `count` field is non-zero and the total number of messages in the batch matches or exceeds it.